-- Pre-arrange students in pairs for the first activity. - Cue up the World War II: A Visual History to the December 1941 Japanese Attack on Pearl Harbor section and ensure both sound and video are in working order. - Cue up the "What If?"
-Radar Operation on the Day of the Pearl Harbor Attack video and ensure both sound and video are in working order. - Cue up the Conquest of the Night video and ensure both sound and video are in working order. - Make one copy of the following for each pair of students: - RADAR Plot from Station Opana, Pearl Harbor, Hawaii, 1941 - A Closer Look at RADAR during World War II Handout - RADAR in World War II Graphic Organizer
+- Pre-arrange students in pairs for the first activity. - Cue up the "What If?"
+Radar Operation on the Day of the Pearl Harbor Attack video and ensure both sound and video are in working order. - Cue up the Conquest of the Night video and ensure both sound and video are in working order. - Make one copy of the following for each pair of students: - ° RADAR Plot from Station Opana, Pearl Harbor, Hawaii, 1941 - ° A Closer Look at RADAR during World War II Handout - ° RADAR in World War II Graphic Organizer